DMister01/rusty/README.md

-# Pump-Fun Sniper Bot
+# XO Sniper Bot

-This repository contains the codebase for the Pump-Fun Sniper Bot developed by [@licketyspliket](https://www.twitter.com/licketyspliket) and me.
+This repository contains the codebase for the XO Sniper Bot developed by @NewRusCult.
 Although this project is archived and not intended for further iteration, this README provides a comprehensive overview to help anyone who may want to understand or run the bot.

 ## Overview

 The Pump-Fun Sniper Bot is designed to interact with the Solana blockchain, purchasing newly minted coins and managing them, based on our replication of orcACR...'s strategy.
-I detail the strategy more in my first blog post on this project, which can be found [here](https://www.mikem.codes/if-you-aint-first-youre-last-2/).

 ![Bot Startup](images/bot-running.jpg)
 ## Configuration